rashid-m/corbettmaths/specs/portal.md

 Redeeming a pToken is pretty straightforward.
 A user inits a redeem transaction, which burns the pToken and instructs the custodian(s) to send public tokens back to the user by a deadline.
 The deadline is initially set within 12 hours.
 Incognito will also provide a client tool in order for custodians to make the process execute automatically.

 Once the custodian finishes sending public tokens (BTC/BNB/ETH/etc) to the user’s address that is included in a redeem instruction, he can get a BTC/BNB/etc proof from those “public” blockchains and submit it to Incognito.
-The Incognito chain verifies that proof’s validity with the aforementioned process and then unlocks collaterals that will be available for withdrawal as well as serving incoming porting requests.
+The Incognito chain verifies that proof’s validity with the aforementioned process and then unlocks collaterals that will be available for either withdrawal or serving incoming porting requests.

 The redeem process with Incognito vault is illustrated as the following figure: